bgd-labs/frontend-web3-utils/README.md

 There will be logic for interaction with contract transactions, and you can also add “get” requests to contracts here.

+Each service should have some sort of `connectSigner` method.
+If you want to sign data.

 `-> @/web3Services/exampleService.ts`
 ```ts
 import { writeContract } from '@wagmi/core';